 Details matter – from the selection of fonts, font faces, sizes, and colors to spatial relationships and hierarchy of the information, all eyes are on these elements, so it’s necessary to sweat the details when compiling a successful fund pitchbook.
 Gate 39 Media’s design team has built a reputation for elevating custom pitchbook designs that get noticed.

 Creating a Living Document

 Typically structured as branded PowerPoint presentations to complement fund websites, professional fund pitchbooks should be delivered as editable document files.
 This way, firms can easily augment the pitchbook as the business grows and changes.

 From updating monthly performance numbers, adding new content to showcase new team members, adding additional slides, or reorganizing the slide deck based on the next audience pitch – the pitchbook is a living document.
 Additionally, the format should allow for physical printable versions and the creation of PDF versions that can be emailed to potential investors.

 The Right Time to Get Started

-Great pitchbooks take time to construct, and they should be meticulously crafted since they are the key marketing tools for raising AUM.
+Great fund pitchbooks take time to construct and should be meticulously crafted since they are the essential marketing tools for raising AUM.
 No small feat.
 When working with Gate 39 Media, fund managers should allot 4-6 weeks for the thoughtful development of their customized professional pitchbook.
-After all, good things take time and the quality of the Gate 39 Media pitchbooks reflect this.
+After all, good things take time, and the quality of the Gate, 39 Media pitchbooks, reflects this.

-Don’t wait until a week before that next conference or meeting, start planning your pitchbook well in advance for a professional presentation with long-lasting impact:
+Don’t wait until that next conference or meeting.
+Start planning your pitchbook well in advance for a professional presentation with long-lasting impact: